ousia/Beresford/README.md

-# R. BERESFORD & R. DOUGLAS "A FIRST GREEK READER"
+# R. Beresford & R. Douglas _A First Greek Reader_

-This project aims to publish a digital edition of Beresford and Douglas "A First Greek Reader" (Blackie & Sons, Glasgow, 1902).
+This project aims to publish a digital edition of Beresford and Douglas _A First Greek Reader_ (Blackie & Sons, Glasgow, 1902).

 This text is being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).

 ## Contributors

 * Fergus Walsh
-* Dr. Seumas MacDonald
+* Seumas MacDonald
 * James Tauber

 If you would like to contribute to this project, please see [here](https://greek-learner-texts.org/) on how to join the Greek Learner Texts Project Slack group.